The Philosophy behind the Development of the Classes

 When first devised, the solutions were only limited by the imagination, although practical considerations were soon to drive the regulations.
 If solar cars were to drive on public roads, they should be of an appropriate size.
 If the cars were truly solar powered, there should (for the purposes of a competition) be a limit on the stored energy they brought with them.

-So, based on the admittedly somewhat fanciful notion that we, as humans, each have 8 square metres of the earth’s surface from which to draw our sustenance, solar collectors (not defined by type) were originally limited to 8 square metres, however with more efficient conversion leading to faster cars, this was dropped to 6 square metres in 2009 and, in 2011, space grade technologies such as Gallium Arsnide were limited to 3 square metres.
+So, based on the admittedly somewhat fanciful notion that we, as humans, each have 8 square metres of the earth’s surface from which to draw our sustenance, solar collectors were originally limited to 8 square metres.
+However, with more efficient conversion leading to faster cars, this was dropped to 6 square metres in 2009 and, in 2011, space grade technologies such as Gallium Arsnide were limited to 3 square metres.
+In 2017, the allowable solar collector area was dropped to just 4 square metres of silicon cells for the single-seat Challenger cars, and 5 square meters for the more practical Cruiser cars .

 Rapid advancements in technology coupled with a growing acceptance of the imperatives of environmental action require constant review and evolution of the design parameters required to keep the Challenge both attractive and relevant.
 Experienced teams need to be pushed in order for innovation to flourish, but at the same time the tasks should not be seen as impossible by newcomers.